itaru2622/bluesky-selfhost-env/README.md

 # 5) generate secrets for bluesky containers, and check those value:
 make genSecrets

-## install make command as below, if you don't have yet.
+## install required tools as below, if you don't have yet.
-apt install -y make
+apt install -y make pwgen
 ```

 ### <a id="ops1-prepare"/>1) prepare on your network